 What if high school was all you needed to get started on your dream job?
 Many healthcare careers don't require a college degree.
 You can begin making a difference sooner than you thought!

 Orion Education Group (OEG) and its affiliates Orion Technical College (Davenport, IA) and Orion Institute (Perrysburg, OH), are excited to partner with OHVA in the health and wellness fields.
 For more information about this partnership that will allow students to earn advanced standing in relevant programs at Orion, click here.

 Which pathways are offered?

-Health Information Management—This pathway prepares students with the mathematics, science, and technical skills to create, manage, and maintain confidential electronic health data and records.
+Health Information Management—This pathway will prepare students with the mathematics, science and technical skills to create, manage and maintain confidential electronic health data and records.

-State-Tested Nursing Assistant—This pathway prepares students with the mathematics, science, and technical skills to provide clinical assistance in patient care, emergency interventions (CPS, first aid, AED), nutrition, dentistry, and surgery.
-This pathway prepares students to work in medical settings such as hospitals, nursing homes, and clinics.
+Allied Health —Nursing and Medical Assisting program areas will prepare students with the mathematics, science and technical skills to provide clinical assistance in patient care, emergency interventions (CPR, first‐aid, AED), nutrition, dentistry, and surgery.

 What types of jobs can my student learn about and prepare for?*

 Medical and Health Services Manager